Using the "Like" Operator in the Salesforce Connector

 Using the Like Operator

 In general, the "Like" operator should be used with the "Formula or Text" field and that formula should be equal to a field alias from your form.
-Additionally, you will need to add an extra percent sign around your field alias in order for the LIKE operator to function more like a wildcard lookup:
+Additionally, you will need to add an extra percent sign around your field alias for the "Like" operator to function more like a wildcard lookup:

 For example, if tfa_1 is your first name field (as shown in the image above), and you had a first name stored in Salesforce as "Michael", a form response of "Mich" would match with "Michael".